mtsuszycki/kubectl-explain-freemind/README.md

 To see all api resources run:
 kubectl api-resources

+NOTE: this bash script is not optimized, it calls 'kubectl explain ' for each element in the subtree to get the description.

 Once you have the output (tabulator separated text with descriptions), you can use
 ```
 text-to-freemind.py